gfontenot/dotfiles/README.markdown

 A lot of stuff.
 Seriously, a lot of stuff.
 Check them out in the file browser above and see what components may mesh up with you.
 Fork it, remove what you don't use, and build on what you do use.

+A couple great ideas and utilities from Holman:

+ - `c` and `h` shortcuts for jumping to my projects, or home folder, respectively.
+ - `dotedit` and `dotcd` for editing or jumping to these files
+ - `e` as an alias for whatever your current `EDITOR` is set to.

+A couple of my additions include:

+ - `post` and `publish`, for use with a Jekyll blog for creating or publishing new blog posts.
+ - `release` for assigning `git-tags` to a repo, bumping the version number and marketing number for a Mac or iOS app

 ## components